-By Suhuyini Abudulai, Matthew R. Alter, Robyn Blumberg, Stefanie Holland, Christopher Horkins, Noah Leszcz, Alexandra Murphy, Colin Pendrith, Frank Robinson, Todd Robinson, Derek Ronde, Geoffrey B. Shaw, Stéphane Teasdale, Rebecca Valo, Larry M. Weinberg
+By Suhuyini Abudulai, Matthew R. Alter, Robyn Blumberg, Stefanie Holland, Christopher Horkins, Noah Leszcz, Alexandra Murphy, Colin Pendrith, Frank Robinson, Todd Robinson, Derek Ronde, Geoffrey B. Shaw, Stéphane Teasdale, Larry M. Weinberg

 In This Issue

 It’s That Time Of Year Again!
 Does Your Canadian Franchise Disclosure Document Need Annual Updating?

 Whether it is a new calendar year and/or a new fiscal year, franchisors should now be considering updates to their Canadian franchise disclosure document (FDD).
 If you plan to offer franchises in any of the six Canadian provinces requiring disclosure, or will have renewals or resales coming up, you need to ensure that your FDD complies with the requirements of each applicable provincial franchise law, and that the contents of your FDD are consistently accurate and up-to-date.
 That includes updating of all prescribed disclosure items (some of which require updating every new calendar year, some on the change of a franchisor’s fiscal year, and others on a more frequent basis), and ensuring the FDD always includes all material facts.

 A relatively small amount of effort by counsel and the franchisor can yield a form of FDD that can greatly minimize your risk of a claim based on non-compliance.

 While franchisors should frequently turn their minds to updating and maintaining their Canadian FDDs, the start of a new calendar year marks a time when franchisors should begin the process of updating the contents of their franchise documentation and/or ensuring such documentation is compliant with the existing franchise laws.